Unreachable code

-However, unreachable code can have some legitimate uses, like providing a library of functions for calling or jumping to manually via a debugger while the program is halted after a breakpoint.
+Unreachable code can have some legitimate uses, like providing a library of functions for calling or jumping to manually via a debugger while the program is halted after a breakpoint.
 This is particularly useful for examining and pretty-printing the internal state of the program.
 It may make sense to have such code in the shipped product, so that a developer can attach a debugger to a client's running instance.

 Causes

 Unreachable code can exist for many reasons, such as: